 Consider the Best Way to Recharge Things

-People are not the only ones who need to refresh their energy from time to time.
-Help your students match the object with the best refresh choice.
+People are not the only ones who need to recharge their energy from time to time.
+Help your students match the object with the best refresh choice on the slideshow.

 Brainstorm Ways to Relax and Recharge

-Check for understanding: Take time to _ _ _ _ _ during the day to refresh your energy!
+Check for understanding: Take time to _ _ _ _ _ throughout the day to recharge your energy!